 We use capital letters to denote random variables and stochastic processes, and lower-case letters for deterministic counterparts.
 For a sequence $\{Y^n : n \ge 1\}$ (of stochastic processes or random variables) we denote its fluid-scaled version by $\bar{Y}^n \equiv Y^n / n$.
 The fluid limit of stochastic processes $\bar{Y}^n$ will be denoted by a lower case letter $y$, and sometimes by $\bar{Y}$.
 Let $\Rightarrow$ denote convergence in distribution.
 Then the fluid limits will be expressed as $\bar{Y}^n \Rightarrow y$ as $n \ra \infty$.

 We use the usual $\RR$, $\ZZ$ and $\ZZ_{+}$ notation for the real numbers, integers and nonnegative integers, respectively.
 Let $\RR_k$ denote all $k$-dimensional vectors with components in $\RR$.
 For a subinterval $I$ of $[0,\infty)$, let $\D_k(I) \equiv \D(I, \RR_k)$ be the space of all right-continuous $\RR_k$ valued functions on $I$ with limits from the left everywhere, endowed with the familiar Skorohod $J_1$ topology.
 We let $d_{J_1}$ denote the metric on $\D_k(I)$.
 Since we will be considering continuous limits, the topology is equivalent to uniform convergence on compact subintervals of $I$.
 If $I$ is an arbitrary compact interval, we simply write $\D_k$.
 Let $\C_k$ be the subset of continuous functions in $\D_k$.
 Let $e$ be the identity function in $\D \equiv \D_1$, i.e., $e (t) \equiv t$, $t \in I$.
-The function $0 \in \D$ will be denoted simply by $0$, when the context is clear, or by $0e$.

 We use the familiar big-$O$ and small-$o$ notations for deterministic functions: For two real functions $f$ and $g$, we write \bes \bsplit f(x) & = O(g(x)) \quad \mbox{whenever} \quad \limsup_{x \ra \infty} |f(x) / g(x)| < \infty, \\ f(x) & = o(g(x)) \quad \mbox{whenever} \quad \limsup_{x\tinf} |f(x) / g(x)| = 0. \end{split} \ees The same notation is used for sequences, replacing $x$ with $n \in \ZZ_{+}$.